The worst home record in the NHL led to the end of Andy Murray's tenure as St. Louis Blues coach.

 "We just lost too many games we were in a position to win," Murray said.
 "Way too many losses at home, too many games we were leading.
 We're a .500 team and we haven't played good enough.
 Ultimately, that's what I'm judged on."

-The Blues are 6-14-3 at home, including a season-opening victory in Sweden, and have lost five in a row.
-The final blow for Murray came at home Thursday night when the Blues squandered a 3-0 lead in a 4-3 overtime loss to Vancouver.
+The Blues entered Saturday 6-13-3 at home, including a season-opening victory in Sweden, and had lost four in a row.
+The final blow came at home Thursday night when the Blues squandered a 3-0 lead in a 4-3 overtime loss to Vancouver.

 "It's kind of maybe the way we lost more than anything else," Davidson said.
 "It's such a mental game at times and this league is so close.
 Every night it is such a fine line, and you need to be there with your mindset and we just simply haven't been, consistently anyway."

-The 39-year-old Payne was the East Coast Hockey League coach of the year in 2006-07.
+The 39-year-old Payne inherits a team that is 12th in the Western Conference at 17-17-6.
+He was the East Coast Hockey League coach of the year in 2006-07.

 "We feel he's our coach and he might be our coach long term," Davidson said.
 "It's a whirlwind for him, but we feel confident about him."